robenkleene/design-references/cinema-4d/tasks/cinema-4d-tasks-three-point-lighting.md

 ## RS Dome Light

-- This light starts really bright, a good first step for it is to lower the `Object > General > Intensity: 0.084`
+1. Lower the intensity `Object > General > Intensity: 0.084`

 ### HDRI

+Add an HDRI.

 1. Load an HDRI under `Object > General > Texture > Image` (there are some in the `Asset Browser`)
 2. Toggle off the background `Object > Environment > Background`
 3. Reduce the saturation to remove any color from the HDRI `Object > General > Saturation`
 4. Reduce the gamma to make the light less harsh `Object > General > Gamma`

-## Area Light
+## RS Area Light

+Used as a back light.

+1. Switch to top view and drag it behind the object to light

-### Back Light
+### Settings

-Can be made into a nice back light to provide a halo-like glow.

 - `Object > Spread: 0.7`
 - `Object > Size: 0.3`
 - `Object > Intensity: 30`

-- Switch to top view and drag it behind the object to light
+### RS Spotlight